cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 <a class="uk-button uk-button-default" href="https://cssearcy.github.io/AYS-R-Coding-SPR-2020/LABS/lab-02-instructions.html">LAB-02 Instructions</a>

-**Submit Solutions to the iCollege Assignment Folder by 11:59pm on January 30.**
+**Submit Solutions to the iCollege Assignment Folder by 11:59pm on June 25.**

 <br>
 <br>